TrashPandaCode/reports/ia-final/contributions/markus.typ

   My plan was to spend a few hours almost each day a week instead of only working like one day a week but the whole day.

   As mentioned in the @markus_dev_phase section , the first weeks were difficult to manage properly.
-But I was able to catch up on that time schedule at the beginning of May.
-I tried making more hours here and there in order to at least compensate a little bit for the time I lost in the beginning.
+But at the beginning of May I was able to provide proper weekly working hours and also tried making more hours here and there in order to at least compensate a little bit for the time I lost in the beginning.

   At that point I already started with the game development part so it was always easy to have something to do and not have to search for tasks.
 This was especially due to the fact that we used Github issues to track our tasks and their importantness.
 This made it easier to prioritize tasks and to see what needs to be done next and who is currently assigned to which task.
 I started using that tool more frequently to give updates on my current state and report bugs I found or features I wanted to implement.